 Application for: Deck Installation or Change

-Da te: Lot #: Phase #
+Da te:Phase #

-Na me: Address:
+Na me:Address:

-Ph one: Email:
+Ph one:Email:

 pro da en wi is application is presented to the Muirfield Design Control Committee (MDCC) to request approval for oposed changes to my home.
 I understand that the Committee meets regularly, that they may take up to 30 ys to respond to this request and will respond sooner, if possible.
 To expedite the process, please find closed 2 copies of this application, all relevant details and the design review fee.
-One copy of this application is least to meet the Association office and the other will be returned to me.
+One copy of this application II be kept on file at the Association office and the other will be returned to me.
 I understand that approval is anted on a case-by-case basis.
 Pertinent parts of this application include:

 Site plan showing the location and dimensions of the deck and the distance from the property lines.

 Construction drawings

 Deck railing detail sheet

 Samples of proposed materials and colors

-A landscaping site plan showing the location, size and type of landscape materials existing, those to be added, and those to be removed
+A landscaping site plan showing the location, size and type of landscape materials existing, those to be

+added, and those to be removed

 Photos of the proposed deck location

-Design Review fee payment as determined by the Association, between \$35 and \$75, depending on scope of work
+Design Review fee payment as determined by the Association, between \$50 and \$100, depending on

+scopeof work

 Expected Date of Completion:

-y signature below certifies my commitment to comply with all the requirements as outlined in the Design and and on the Guidelines.
+y signature below certifies my commitment to comply with all the requirements as outlined in the Design andards and on the Guidelines.

-Ov vner Signature: Date:
+Ov vner Signature:Date: